ryanbinns/ttwatch/README.md

 run *cmake* as
 `PKG_CONFIG_PATH=/usr/local/lib/pkgconfig:$PKG_CONFIG_PATH cmake .`

-Under macos one way to build ttwatch is to install the following package using brew then follow the standard build instructions below.
+Under MacOS one way to build ttwatch is to install the following package using brew then follow the standard build instructions below.

 ```
-brew install cmake openssl curl libusb protobuf protobuf-c
+brew bundle
 ```

 Build Instructions